 The Safety of Baby Massage

-When performed properly with gentle, loving strokes, infant massage is completely safe with no negative side effects.
-There are just a few precautions to keep in mind.
+When performed properly with gentle, loving strokes, infant massage is completely safe, with no negative side effects.
+Just keep a few precautions in mind:

-- Injury and trauma can occur if a baby is massaged too vigorously or with strong pressure, so massage gently, especially with your little preemie.
+- If a baby is massaged too vigorously or with strong pressure, they can be hurt or traumatized.
+Massage gently, especially with your little preemie.

-- Use a safe, non-toxic oil or lotion that does not trigger a skin reaction in your baby, like BEB Organic Nourishing Oil.
+- Use a safe, non-toxic oil or lotion that does not trigger a skin reaction in your baby, like BEB Organic Nurturing Oil.